mrnoisette/Portofolio/README.md

 ## What I learned?

-That Python is the snake that bite Adam.
+Python is the snake that bite Adam.

-More seriously, it is stunning to see how easily it is to fastly code things (which is quite weird to handle for someone you like more low level languages).
-Because I am not fan of not being able the have the hand on each line of your code.
-The typage is missing, and this is something that I really don't like.
+For someone who likes more low level languages, I'm not a fan of not being able to have a hand on every line of your code.
+Typing is absent, and that's something I really don't like.
 But as we say, the best solution is not always the best solution.

-For requesting Github to get some informations of my profil, FastAPI was accurate and fit verry well for this job.
+For requesting Github to get some informations of my profil, FastAPI was accurate and very suitable for the job.

-Concerning Vue, I am a big fan, nothing to say more.
+As for Vue, I'm a big fan, nothing more to say.